StarpTech/graphql-registry/docs/api.md

 ### Register a schema

 POST - `/schema/push` Creates a new graph and schema for a service.
 If you omit the `version` field the schema is registered as `current` version. `current` always represent the last registered schema that was pushed without a version.
-A schema is always associated to one service.

 **Notice:** A schema is normalized before it's stored in the database.
 Whitespaces are stipped and graphql elements are sorted lexicographically.